-Tri-College University (TCU) is a consortium of the three major Fargo-Moorhead institutions of higher education: NDSU, Concordia College, and Minnesota State University Moorhead.
-Students at the three schools may benefit from what each school offers individually and cooperatively through the consortium.
+Tri-College University (TCU) is a consortium of five regional institutions of higher education: NDSU, Concordia College, Minnesota State University Moorhead, Minnesota State Community and Technical College, and North Dakota State College of Science.
+Students at the five schools may benefit from what each school offers individually and cooperatively through the consortium.

-Tuition and fees: Tuition is paid to the home campus.
-Courses not eligible for Tri-College registration are those offered through NDSU's Division of Distance and Continuing Education, summer self-support, off-campus or weekend courses offered through MSUM's Continuing Education program, most workshops, most graduate courses, independent study courses at Concordia College, private music instruction at Concordia, and international travel programs.
+Tuition is paid to the home campus.
+Courses not eligible for Tri-College registration are those offered through NDSU's Division of Distance and Continuing Education, off-campus or weekend courses offered through MSUM's Continuing Education program, most workshops, most graduate courses, independent study courses at Concordia College, private music instruction at Concordia, and international travel programs.

-Students enrolling in classes that require special fees (lab/course fees, lessons, supplies, etc.) beyond the home-campus tuition and fees assessed at the time of registration will be responsible for remittance of payment to the billing department or institution.
+Students enrolling in classes that require special fees (lab/course fees, lessons, supplies, etc.) beyond the home-campus tuition and fees assessed at the time of registration will be responsible for remittance of payment to the provider institution.

-Policies and deadlines: Students must observe all registration and academic policies of their home campus, including arrangements for withdrawals, drops/adds, pass/fail options, audits, and incomplete grades.
+Students must observe all registration and academic policies and deadlines of their home campus, including arrangements for withdrawals, drops/adds, pass/fail options, audits, and incomplete grades.

 The Tri-College partners recognize minors earned through the TCU course exchange.
 Students receive recognition on their graduation transcripts for minors completed on one of the other TCU campuses.
 This policy applies only to minors earned in programs not available on a student's home-campus.
 The Tri-College Minor Form is available online.